thisischandresh/thisischandresh.github.io/about.md

 Hi, this is Chandresh.
 I live in Mumbai.

 I'm happiest around plants, cats, and the sea.
 My daily life is spent sitting idle in open spaces, reading, colouring, and watching F1.
-I'm currently working on [Local Public](https://x.com/localpublicxyz), [Shardeum](https://shardeum.org) and [IDriss](https://idriss.xyz).
+Working on [Local Public](https://x.com/localpublicxyz) and [IDRISS](https://idriss.xyz).

 ## Contact
   - DM on [Twitter](https://x.com/thisischandresh) or [Warpcast](https://warpcast.com/chandresh.eth)